 The machine further distinguishes itself with its exclusive fabric support system.
 It ensures each of your stitches is balanced flat and as smooth as silk regardless of your sewing speed.

-What could be better: Like almost all Baby Lock machines, the Celebrate has a hefty price tag.
+What are the flaws?
+Like almost all Baby Lock machines, the Celebrate has a hefty price tag.
 Though it is a worthy investment.

 Janome MyLock 634D Overlock Serger – Best Value